What Is NGO Digital Transformation? The 2026 Mission-Critical Infrastructure Definition

 - Select low-code tools: Make or n8n for workflow automation, ChatGPT Team or Claude for Teams for content generation

-- Establish baseline metrics: current time-to-completion, error rates, and staff hours invested
+- Establish baseline metrics: current time-to-completion, error rates, staff hours invested, and green IT energy consumption benchmarks

 - Conduct initial Shadow IT audit to identify unsanctioned tools processing pilot project data